Chapter 5.30

 (d) Sexual assault of any kind;

-(a) Fraud, theft, voyeurism, or lewdness,
+(a) Fraud, theft, voyeurism, or lewdness, or

 (b) Violent, aggravated, or destructive conduct involving persons or property;

-(5) A final civil judgment has been entered against applicant or registered solicitor within the last five years indicating:
+(5) A final civil judgment has been entered against the applicant or registered solicitor within the last five years indicating:

 “Door-to-door solicitation” means the practice of engaging in or attempting to engage in conversation with any person at a residence, whether or not that person is a competent individual, while making or seeking to make or facilitate a home solicitation sale or attempting to further the sale of goods and/or services.